 After leaving MAN and rumors about Scania give strong reasons to buy in the Indian makes.
 Among our findings, we have learned that the buyers are increasingly making purchasing decisions as per the best value they get for their money, which necessarily includes the purchase price, operating costs, maintenance cost, and the performance of the truck.
 Very few buyers are of the viewpoint that the brand image plays a role in purchasing decisions, but they necessarily value good relationships with the dealers, service points as well as the manufacturers.
 The brand image and experience play an important role in mining and ODC application.

 Tata Motors is an extremely good example in this regard.
 After losing significant market shares in several segments of CV, the company started increasing its engagement with the customers, dealers and other stakeholders.
-The company also made its product portfolio rich in order to gain market shares and focused on repeat purchase as well as the referral sales.
+The company also made its product portfolio rich in order to gain market shares and focused on repeat purchases as well as referral sales.
 The reduction of cost to keep the margin high and launching new products also helped a great deal for regaining the market share.
 Tata Motors launched about 70 new products in the financial year 2018.

 Brand differentiation Strategy: